apache/parquet-format/Encodings.md

 not a multiple of 8, the final byte is padded with zero bits in its most significant positions.

+Each delta is `encoded[i] - frame_of_reference`, computed in unsigned (wrapping) arithmetic and stored as an unsigned integer.
+Computing it as unsigned avoids signed-integer overflow when the vector's range (`max - min`) exceeds the signed maximum of the encoded type, and it means no sign extension is applied when unpacking.
 Because `frame_of_reference` is the minimum encoded integer in the vector, every delta is non-negative.
-Deltas are packed and interpreted as unsigned integers; no sign extension is applied when unpacking.

 If `bit_width` is 0, no bytes are stored (all deltas are zero, meaning all encoded integers are equal to `frame_of_reference`).